ksnovak/Multigame_Browser/README.md

 ### Here is usage broken down into individual images:
 The current "base" screen, if you navigate to the home:

 <img src="./github_images/1_root.png" width="500px"/>

 Typing in some search options, before submitting the search:

 <img src="./github_images/2_presearch.png" width="500px"/>

 Results of the search:

 <img src="./github_images/3_postsearch.png" width="500px"/>

 Modifying the search to only return English streams:

 <img src="./github_images/4_english_only.png" width="500px"/>

-Modifying the search to exclude a certain user
+Modifying the search to exclude a certain user:

 <img src="./github_images/5_exclude.png" width="500px"/>

-Using the "My Favorites" button to use a pre-defined set of search options
+Using the "My Favorites" button to use a pre-defined set of search options:

 <img src="./github_images/6_my_faves.png" width="500px"/>